 The charges are likely to be misdemeanor charges.
 Driving while license suspended is a 93 day misdemeanor, that can be enhanced to a 1 year maximum misdemeanor if you have a prior conviction for the same.
 No insurance is a 1 year maximum misdemeanor (it can be charged as a civil infraction as No...Read more »

 My friend drives semi and I don't see him but couple times in a month.
 Wallet had No I.d cash or cards.
 In it was CPR and ems certs and his daughters SSN.
 I put wallet in my vehicle and finished building the dog kennel he wanted.
 A few weeks went by.
 I was pulled over for no license plate...
 Read more »

 I was cooperative, but confused and assumed a blood test would read lower.
 I now know that it was a mistake and considered a refusal.
 When I realized my error, I asked to blow instead, but was told it was too late.
 He threatened to strap me down and take the blood plus charge me with a felony.
 At...
 Read more »

 Criminal charges are being persued, the 'suspect' has been arrested and arraigned.
 He punched me in the face twice, knocking my front tooth out.
 He was the passenger in my car I was DRIVING, so i parked and demanded he get out.
 He refused, so i got out.
-Whwn he hit me he knocked off my glasses, and...
+Whwn he hit me he knocked off my...
 Read more »

 You were the victim of an intentional tort (assault and battery) and can pursue a civil lawsuit against him.
 The lawsuit can be filed as a small claims matter (where you represent yourself in court), however your recovery will be limited.
 You, or a lawyer retained to represent you, can file a...Read more »